Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Frequently Asked Questions

-In this section, we will answer some more questions about rifle scopes and their origin of manufacture.
+In this section, I will answer some more questions about rifle scopes and their origin of manufacture.

 Is Vortex an American Company?